PGBSNH20/ludo-v2-group-2/Documentation/README.md

 1. First the docker file has to be running in the background, so make sure that the docker compose is up.
 2. Make sure that you add-migration, and update-database (if there is any issues make sure that the migrations folder is deleted and retry the update-database step)
 3. RightClick the LudoApi solution and press "Build"
+4. Right click the LudoApi solution again and click on "Open File in File Explorer" then, click "bin" then, "Debug" then "net5.0" and finally you want to click on the LudoApi.exe, this **must** be on in the background in order to execute the Api, so we can make calls to it.

 ## [Controllers](https://github.com/PGBSNH20/ludo-v2-group-2/blob/main/Documentation/Crontrollers.md)